ironeternal/ironeternal.github.io/earthkin/index.md

 1. Total health = 15 + 2 * (Current Level + Might)
 2. Pick class and roll 1d10:
 	- If Might is greatest: **Hurtmonger**
-		- Roll 1d10 for a prefered weapon (or just pick):
+		- Roll 1d10 for a preferred weapon (or just pick):
 			1. Light Blunt
 			2. Light Sharp
 			3. Light Pointy